UK needs 'latte levy' on disposable coffee cups to cut waste: lawmakers

 The Irish parliament is considering banning single-use coffee cups whilst the German city Hamburg said in 2016 it will no longer use coffee-makers with aluminum capsules in its own offices or buildings.

-In October 2015, Britain introduced a charge of 5p on all single-use plastic bags provided by large shops, which led to an 83 percent reduction in UK plastic bags used in the first year.
+In October 2015, Britain introduced a charge of 5 pence on all single-use plastic bags provided by large shops, which led to an 83 percent reduction in UK plastic bags used in the first year.

 On Friday the environment ministry said the government was working closely with the sector and had made progress in increasing recycling rates.

-“We are encouraged by industry action to increase the recycling of paper cups with some major retail chains now offering discounts to customers with reusable cups,” said a spokeswoman.
+“We are encouraged by industry action to increase the recycling of paper cups with some major retail chains now offering discounts to customers with reusable cups,” said a ministry spokeswoman.

 “We will carefully consider the committee’s recommendations and respond shortly,” she said.

+U.S chain Starbucks said it will trial a 5 pence levy at up to 25 London branches in February for three months.

+“We will investigate the impact of a 5p charge on a paper cup, coupled with prominent marketing of reusable cups, on customer behavior,” it said in a statement posted on its website.

-Reporting by Costas Pitas; editing by Kate Holton/Guy Faulconbridge
+Editing by Kate Holton/Guy Faulconbridge